Back to Resources

 Freezone Freelancer Packages

-Cost: Freezone freelancer packages typically range from AED 5,750 (Shams, the cheapest option) to AED 15,000 per year for the permit and license.
+Freezone freelancer packages typically range from AED 5,750 (Shams, the cheapest option) to AED 15,000 per year for the permit and license.
 With visa, medical, Emirates ID, and insurance, total Year 1 costs range from AED 10,000 to AED 22,000.
+The wide range reflects the difference between budget zones like Shams and premium Dubai-based zones like Dubai Media City.

 Full Company Setup (FZE or FZ-LLC)